httpwg/http-extensions/draft-ietf-httpbis-priority.md

 When the PRIORITY_UPDATE frame applies to a request stream, a client SHOULD provide a Prioritized Stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state.
-Frames where the Prioritized Stream ID refers to a stream in the "half-closed (remote)" or "closed" state can be discarded by the server upon receipt.
-The number of streams which have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or "half-closed" states; see section 5.1.2 of RFC 7540) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
+The server can discard frames where the Prioritized Stream ID refers to a stream in the "half-closed (local)" or "closed" state can be discarded upon receipt.
+The number of streams which have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or either "half-closed" state; see section 5.1.2 of RFC 7540) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
 A server that receives such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.

-When the PRIORITY_UPDATE frame applies to a push stream, a client SHOULD provide a Prioritized Stream ID that refers to a stream in the "reserved (remote)", "half-closed (local)", or "idle" state.
+When the PRIORITY_UPDATE frame applies to a push stream, a client SHOULD provide a Prioritized Stream ID that refers to a stream in the "reserved (remote)" or "half-closed (local)" state.
 Frames where the Prioritized Stream ID refers to a stream in the "half-closed (remote)" or "closed" state can be discarded by the server upon receipt.
-The number of streams which have been prioritized but remain in the "idle" state plus the number of active streams (those in the "reserved" or "half-closed" states; see section 5.1.2 of RFC 7540) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
-A server that receives such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.